microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Prerequisites

 + Successful completion of Challenge-01
-+ Successful completion of Challenge-03 (`Patient` and other FHIR Resources should be loaded into your FHIR service)
++ Successful completion of Challenge-03 (`Patient` and other Resources should be loaded into your FHIR service)
 + In Postman, make sure that you have loaded the `FHIR_Search.postman_collection.json` from Challenge-01 ([located here](../resources/docs/samples/FHIR_Search.postman_collection.json)).

 ---